nmaquet/jex/README.md

 Jex's second-most radical idea is that, for better or worse, it removes one concept that pretty much all other programming languages have:

-*Jex does not have variables.
-Values are always referred to through their type.*
+**Jex does not have variables.
+Values are always referred to through their type.**

+Again, pretty crazy.

 # (Co-)domain identical functions exception